ezeoleaf/awesome-golang-repositories/README.md

 [barcode](https://github.com/boombuler/barcode): a barcode creation lib for golang
 [scipipe](https://github.com/scipipe/scipipe): Robust, flexible and resource-efficient pipelines using Go and the commandline
 [cointop](https://github.com/cointop-sh/cointop): A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies 🚀
 [Go-1-2-Proposal---Immutability](https://github.com/romshark/Go-1-2-Proposal---Immutability): A a Go 1/2 language feature proposal to immutability
+[powerline-go](https://github.com/justjanne/powerline-go):  A beautiful and useful low-latency prompt for your shell, written in go